hamad-khawaja/diagram-ai/API_USAGE.md

 ---

 ## Troubleshooting
-- Ensure your OpenAI or Gemini API key is valid and has sufficient quota.
+- Make sure you have a valid OpenAI API key with sufficient quota.
-- Set the `LLM_PROVIDER` environment variable to `openai` or `gemini` before starting the app.
+- Set the API key before starting the app: `export OPENAI_API_KEY=your_api_key`.
 - Check `app.log` for server-side errors.
 - Make sure Graphviz and all Python dependencies are installed.
 - If diagrams are not generated, inspect the raw code in `diagrams/generated_diagram_raw.py` (or download via `raw_code_url`).